-Solar Heat Squares: Highly effective and economical, Solar Heat Squares use the principle of passive solar heating.
+Solar Heat Rings: Highly effective and economical, Solar Heat Squares use the principle of passive solar heating.
 Each Solar Heat Square offers 20 square feet of free pool heating and measure 54” x 54”.
-Easy to use and more durable than regular solar blankets. $30
+Easy to use and more durable than solar blankets. $30

 AquaQuick SolarPRO EZ is designed for use with popular soft-sided pools and features the most inexpensive, cost-effective design available on the market.
 This affordable solar heating system has ten square feet of surface, and connects to portable pools. $50